With the clocks going back, how secure is your home?

 - Membership of recognised trade bodies, Which?
 Trusted Traders, Checkatrade, Trading Standards approval, Traders 4u

-- Neutral reviews on 3rd party forums.
-If there are lots of reviews, look to see if the company is a National one so you can appreciate the value of the reviews collated.
-For example, if the company has 1000 reviews across 100 contractors nationally, then that’s only 10 reviews per contractor (1000/100=10).
+- Unbiased reviews on 3rd party forums.
+If there are many reviews, see if the company is a National one so you can appreciate the value of the collated reviews.
+For example, if the company has 1000 reviews across 100 contractors nationally, then only ten reviews per contractor (1000/100=10).

-- Reviews can be captured across many different trades, so look to see if the company is a dedicated locksmith.
-There are many companies offering lock services, but they also offer plumbing, heating, glazing, pest control, electrical etc. Again you need to divide the total reviews collated by the number of trades, then the number of contractors to appreciate the true value of their reviews
+- Reviews can be captured across many different trades, so see if the company is a dedicated locksmith.
+Many companies offer lock services, but they also provide plumbing, heating, glazing, pest control, electrical etc. Again you need to divide the total reviews collated by the number of trades and then the number of contractors to appreciate the actual value of their reviews.